Subscribe to Body Moments Newsletter and get a FREE e-book!

 It has been so much fun for me to learn and create some of my own unique balance exercises on the Bosu Ball.
 One early September day, my stepson and his friends came to our place.
 I brought out the Bosu Balance Trainer and they immediately became like school children, playing on the Bosu ball, challenging themselves, and began a friendly competition with one another!

-There is something kinesthetically innate in all of us with repeated jumping/bouncing movements.
-It is like a vibration therapy for your body.
 Therapists use this movement on physically and mentally handicapped children.
 The bouncing and jumping movements are rhythmic (even if you don’t feel you have much rhythm) and allow you to go inward to make your movements more meditative.

 You can use the Bosu Balance Trainer, either side up or "BOth Sides Up" for various exercises.
 You can even use it like a wobble board, which you will see in the links below.

 Like all body-mind-soul exercises, if you take it slow and meditate your way to fitness, your body-mind balance will improve dramatically.
 As in all my videos I will only give you meditative music, to enhance your journey inward.
 This will force you to use your right, feeling brain, instead of your left, detail oriented brain.
-Once you view the movements and get into a meditative frame of mind, you can apply them to your own intuitive movement practice.

 Develop Your Own Body Intuition

-Are you like me, getting really tired of viewing YouTube videos and exercise DVD’s where the 'fitness expert' takes 75% of the video time going over EVERY detail of the move(s)?
+Are you, like me, getting really tired of viewing YouTube videos and exercise DVDs where the 'fitness expert' takes 75% of the video time going over EVERY detail of the move(s)?
 They tell you exactly where to put your feet and the exact alignment of your body, and on and on ad nauseum.

 Several Big Picture Concepts for the Bosu Balance Trainer: